-There is a theory making the rounds that Neanderthals were ousted by Homo sapiens (our ancestors) because Neanderthals preferred to sit at home, while our ancestors, being hunter-gatherers, were always on the move.
+There is a theory making the rounds that Homo-Sapiens (our ancestors) ousted Neanderthals because the latter preferred to sit at home, while our ancestors, as hunter-gatherers, were always on the move.

-Apparently, the mental stimulation that resulted from being on the move made Homo sapiens smarter and, thus, better able to cope.
+Apparently, the mental stimulation that resulted from remaining on the move made Homo Sapiens smarter and, thus, better able to cope.

 Your dog may not be in danger of extinction, but animal behaviorists (and most veterinarians) have no doubt that dog mental stimulation is a close cousin of physical exercise in keeping your pet in great shape.

 Here are some of the proven ways that your dog enjoys significant benefits from mental exercise, in addition to his physical exercise.

 1. Change His Walks

 It is a known phenomenon that regular (human) runners cling to a small set of routes.
 This doesn't work for Fido.

 Your dog will find much more excitement in running if you vary his routes.
 The park, the forest, down the riverbank, the walking trail — mix it up!